|The Four Phases of The Negotiation Process|

 People perform and engage in negotiation, mediation, and dispute or conflict resolution practically everyday of their lives, without realizing they are doing so.
 Often without consciously understanding or knowing the process.
 Our approach as individuals vary according to our upbringing, culture, education, life experience.
 There are numerous factors that influence our development as individuals.
 Our success or lack of success varies.
 Sometimes we zig when we should have zagged, but then again 'Hindsight is 20-20'.

 Here, we are going to consider the various phases of the negotiation process.
 Large companies' procurement departments employ RFQ, RFP, RFT and RFI processes to support their negotiations.
+Similarly, many corporate clients on our Sales Negotiation Courses have received training or at least read books on a variety of sales negotiation methodologies.
 By visualizing the procedure, and what each phase entails, we might develop a larger understanding, and become more proficient at negotiating in the course of both our professional and personal lives.
 It doesn't matter whether you're negotiating your teenager's curfew hour, or a more realistic and flexible work schedule with your boss.
 In the end, it all boils down to the same thing - you want to be able to negotiate effectively and successfully.

 The 4 Phases of the Negotiation Process